dartoos-dev/formdator/README.md

     return TextFormField(
       validator: Rules<String>([
-        Req(blank:'Please enter the email'), // "blank" is the error message in case of field left blank Len.max(50, long: 'Email length > 50 characters'), // "long" is the error message in case the input value is too long Email(mal: 'Malformed email'), // "mal" (malformed) is the error message in case of a malformed email ]),
+        Req(blank:'Please enter the email'), // "blank" is the error message in case of field left blank Len.max(50, long: 'Email length cannot exceed 50 characters'), // "long" is the error message in case the input value is too long
+        Email(mal: 'Malformed email'), // "mal" (malformed) is the error message in case of a malformed email ]),
     );